 A justice or judge conducting a bail hearing will pay close attention to an accused person’s criminal record.
 However, because the Criminal Code uses the words “substantial likelihood” they cannot deny bail to people who pose less than a substantial risk of committing an offence, or when that risk can be adequately minimized by appropriate release conditions.

+The Criminal Code says a judge or justice must pay particular attention to the circumstances of Aboriginal accused persons and those belonging to vulnerable populations that are over-represented in the criminal justice system.
 Other circumstances a judge or justice might consider include the accused’s age, employment, roots in the community, family support, mental condition, membership in a criminal organization, and the circumstances of a victim.

 “Liberty lost is never regained and can never be fully compensated for; therefore, where the potential exists for the loss of freedom of one day, we, as a free and democratic society, must place the highest emphasis on ensuring that our system of justice minimizes the chances of an unwarranted denial of liberty.”
 Ontario Supreme Court in R v AB